|

 to guide you in calm and conflictual times, and (b)

-All other course Lessons are founded on this one.
+All six other self-improvement Lessons here are founded on this one.

-A key premise in this nonprofit wound-prevention Web site is that
+A key premise in this nonprofit Web site is that

 the personality of normal adults